The Benefits of Standing Desks:

 What are the health benefits of standing?

 1. Counteracts the negatives of prolonged sitting:

-The number one reason you should invest in a standing desk is because the research on prolonged sitting shows us how bad it is for us.
+The number one reason you should invest in a standing desk is because they are better for you! the research on prolonged sitting shows us how bad it is for us.
 This includes increased risk for diabetes, blood clots, heart attacks, cancer, obesity, urinary problems (ex: truckers disease), damage to the joints, the list goes on and on.
 What else do we know?
 Exercise does not counteract the effects of prolonged sitting.
 The only thing we can do is get up and move around more and a standing desk is the easiest way to achieve this.

 2. Reduce back pain and improve posture:

 A major benefit to having a standing desk is that standing more can reduce back pain.
 The back, naturally, exists as an “s” shape but people slumped and slouched over desks and computers for extended period of times often collapse their backs into a “c” curvature.
 By standing, you can improve your posture which in turn reduces your back pain and helps it to return to its natural “s” shape.
 Better posture is an additional benefit.
 Good posture alleviates stress on the spine and reduces muscle strain.
 By setting your screen just above resting eye level you will naturally stand up straighter improving your posture and developing more core strength.
 An added bonus, good posture is more attractive….
 Look & feel good!
 In addition to back pain, you can reduce neck strain which can help prevent unwanted headaches.

 3. Lower risk of weight gain & obesity: